-The Station is a department of The Florida State University, and these financial statements include assets, liabilities and activity related to its public broadcasting function.
-This includes account activity within the University, Florida State University Foundation, Inc., and Florida State University Research Foundation, Incorporated, which are under the control of the Station manager.
+The Station is a unit of Florida State University, and these financial statements include assets, liabilities and activity related to its public broadcasting function.
+This includes account activity within Florida State University, Florida State University Foundation, Inc., and Florida State University Research Foundation, Inc., which is under the control of the Station manager.